codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-04-yx6.md

 In this stage, you'll add support for searching through files in a given directory and its subdirectories recursively with the `-r` flag.

-## Recursive search
+### Recursive Search

 When `grep` is passed the `-r` flag, it searches through the given directory and its subdirectories recursively.
-It processes each file line by line and prints all matching lines to stdout with a `<filename>:` prefix.
-Example usage:
+It processes each file line by line and prints all matching lines with a `<filepath>:` prefix.

+Here's an example:

 ```bash
 # This prints any lines that match search_pattern from multiple files